JonasToth/HighIntegrityTooling/DONE.md

 #### 6.2.1 Implement a loop that only uses element values as a range-based loop
 - modernize-loop-convert

+#### 6.3.1 Ensure that the label(s) for a jump statement or a switch condition appear later, in the same or an enclosing block
+- cppcoreguidelines-avoid-goto requires forward jumps for gotos

 #### 6.3.2 Ensure that execution of a function with a non-void return type ends in a return statement with a value
 - -Wreturn-type